demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 ---
 id: identity-lifecycle-management
 title: Identity Lifecycle Management (ILM)
-description: This Identity Lifecycle Management (ILM) pack enables you to provision users from Workday into Active Directory and/or Okta by performing management operations like creating, updating and deleting users.
+description: This Identity Lifecycle Management (ILM) pack enables 2 flows.
+It enables you to provision users from Workday into Active Directory and/or Okta by performing management operations like creating, updating and deleting users.
+It also enables you to sync users to applications.
 ---

+The Identity Lifecycle Management (ILM) pack enables 2 flows.
+- [User provisioning](#user-provisioning) - Provision users from Workday into Active Directory and/or Okta.
+- [App sync](#app-sync) - Synch users in Okta to applications.

+User provisioning can be used by itself, but it is a prerequisite for the app sync flow.

+Read the instructions for each flow carefully to first understand the workflows that this pack executes and understand how it must be implemented.

+## User Provisioning

-This Identity Lifecycle Management (ILM) pack enables you to provision users from Workday into Active Directory and/or Okta by performing management operations like creating, updating and deleting users.
-Read these instructions carefully to first understand the workflows that this pack executes and understand how it must be implemented..
+ The ILM pack enables you to provision users from Workday into Active Directory and/or Okta by performing management operations like creating, reading, updating and deleting users.

-## Workday Reports
+### Workday Reports

 HR uses Workday to manage operations for employees in the organization.
 It is standard practice for HR to generate reports for these maintenance operations.
 For example, running a weekly report that captures all new employees and terminated employees, or a daily report that captures updates to existing employee profiles (e.g., new mailing address or phone number).